raspberrypilearning/codebreaker/en/step_6.md

 --- task ---

-On line 18, beneath the comment that reads `# Calculate the frequency of all letters in a piece of text`, define a function called `frequency`, and have the first thing it does be to convert your message to lower case and make it a list:
+Beneath the comment that reads `# Calculate the frequency of all letters in a piece of text`, define a function called `frequency`, and have the first thing it does be to convert your message to lower case and make it a list:

 --- code ---
 ---
 language: python
-filename: main.py
+filename: main.py - frequency()
 line_numbers: true
 line_number_start: 20
 line_highlights: 21-22